Office for the Protection of Research Subjects (OPRS)

 TrojanLearn and TrojanCheck

-- Select the version that applies to you: Health, Hygiene and Safety for Employees, Research Employee, or Research Student
+- Health, Hygiene and Safety for Research Students

 How do I access TrojanCheck?